rukkiecodes/calculateSubtotal/README.md

 ---

-This Markdown documentation provides a detailed explanation of the `calculateSubTotal` function, its parameters, and how it performs the calculation.
-It also includes a usage example for reference.
+This updated documentation now includes a link to the GitHub repository for reference.